NetSuite CPQ Ecommerce Integration

 Starting the Conversion Process to Configured Item from a User-Event Script

-This example also includes code to handle issues that prevent the request to be added to the task queue when the scheduled script is launched.
-The user event script creates the CPQE-BC-Launch-Request custom record with information about the launch request-also known as postponed launch record.
+This example also includes code to handle situations where the request can't be added to the task queue when the scheduled script is launched.
+The user event script creates the CPQE-BC-Launch-Request custom record, also known as postponed launch record, which stores information about the launch request.

 The CPQE-SC-ScanBCLTasks scheduled script runs every 15 minutes to verify whether there are launch request records.
-Then, this script launches the NetSuite CPQ Ecommerce Integration for every created postponed launch record.
+Then, this script launches NetSuite CPQ Ecommerce Integration for every created postponed launch record.
 If the launch is successful, the postponed launch record is removed.
-Otherwise, if there are too many requests, the script will try again later.
+If there are too many requests, the script will try again later.

 /**